what is a layoff

 6. Carefully Choose your Career Domain

 Simply being put, some career domains have a larger scope than some others for future growth.
 While the future scope of a field may not be a guaranteed factor directly impacting layoffs in a firm, some fields are very likely to grow obsolete in the near future owing to latest technological advancements and development.
-As a result, if you have chosen your career in a field which is going to grow in the future, the chances of facing a mass layoff is less likely than if you are employed in a field that may get replaced by technology.
+As a result, if you have chosen your career in a field that is going to grow in the future, the chances of facing a mass layoff are less likely than if you are employed in a field that may get replaced by technology.

 7. Refine your Niche skills

-Being good at what you do is a central aspect of your work efficiency, in addition to other factors like work pace, quantity of work, productivity etc. Nuanced understanding and expertise of your relevant field is crucial to helping you avoid a layoff since it increases your importance to the employer and makes you less likely to be exempted.
+Being good at what you do is a central aspect of your work efficiency, in addition to other factors like work pace, quantity of work, productivity, etc. Nuanced understanding and expertise of your relevant field is crucial to helping you avoid a layoff since it increases your importance to the employer and makes you less likely to be exempted.

-You can find or carve a niche for yourself at your job and refine your knowledge of that domain, which will ultimately make you more indispensable to your organisation.
+You can find or carve a niche for yourself at your job and refine your knowledge of that domain, which will ultimately make you more indispensable to your organization.
 Explore a large number of specialisations in degree courses like MBA, MCA, MA, BBA, BCA and much more!

 8. Settle for Pay Cuts/ Perks Cut if the need Arise